flo-mair/flink-getting-started/README.md

 ![opensearch map](./img/module4/map.png)

-TODO: Describe how to create map, use 10k points, change datetime to Christmas 2023
+Click `Add Layer` and choose `Documents`.

+For index pattern select `tracking` and set Geospatial field to `coordinates`.
+Increase the number of documents to 10,000.

+Click on `Update`.

+Set the time to include the dates from `December 2023` so you can see the records`

+Don`t see any records?
+**Make sure your Flink application is running**

-Great now you can see where your package is currently at!
+### Fantastic!
+You now can track your package in real-time on this map.
-In the next module you will evaluate if the package arrives on time.

 ## Module 5: Arrival forecasting